linkpoolio/raffle-chainlink-automation/README.md

-# Circuit Breaker | Chainlink Automation
+# Raffle | Chainlink Automation

 ## I. About

-The Circuit Breaker contract is a highly configurable proof of concept that can be used with any OCR price feed.
-It is capable of emitting events or calling custom functions based on predefined conditions, and it comes with an interactive UI that allows users to easily configure and manage the contract.
+The Raffle contract is a highly configurable proof of concept for a Raffle using Chainlink Automation.
+It is capable of creating and resolving raffles on demand.

 ## II.
 Pre-requisites